 Today, thermoses can be found in the hands, bags, and cupholders of everyone from campers to commuters.
 Most are affordable, so picking the right one comes down to your specific needs.
 Do you want a trigger-action lid to sip while driving?
 Or a leak-proof bottle you can trust in your purse?
 Below are some of our favorite options, broken down into different categories to make it easier to decide.

 For the coffee drinker on the go, here are the best thermoses to buy.

-The best overall thermoses take versatility, convenience, reliability, and affordability and combine these features in high-quality products.
-Perfect as gifts or for yourself, these classic thermoses get the job done and look good doing it.
+The best overall thermoses take versatility, convenience, reliability, and affordability and combine these features into high-quality products.
+Whether it's for a gift or for yourself, these classic thermoses get the job done and look good doing it.

 Another hugely popular and reliable thermos that makes the “best overall” category is the Stanley Classic Vacuum Bottle.
 With its recognizable design, this simple thermos works well, keeping liquids, whether it be coffee, tea, or water, hot or cold for 15 hours and iced for up to 60.
 Available in green or blue and in several sizes, the Stanley thermos is a great option for everyday use.
 Plus, it also boasts a lifetime warranty.

 Capacity: 0.6, 1, 1.5, 2, and 2.5 quarts | Dimensions: 4.7 x 3.9 x 14.1 inches (1.5-quart model) | Color Options: Yes | Warranty: Lifetime

 Best Budget: Contigo Autoseal West Loop Vacuum Insulated Travel Mug

 Convenient button-activated lid

 Possible to dent